anchore/syft/CONTRIBUTING.md

 Please see the [contribution guide](https://oss.anchore.com/docs/contributing/syft/) for development requirements and helpful tips to get started developing in the repo.
 For a deeper dive, please see the [architecture docs](https://oss.anchore.com/docs/architecture/syft/).

+To add or change package catalogers in this repo, see [DEVELOPING.md](DEVELOPING.md).

 **Have a question or need help?** Check out our [issues and discussions guide](https://oss.anchore.com/docs/contributing/issues-and-discussions/) to find the right place to start a conversation.

 **Ready to submit code?** Our [pull request guide](https://oss.anchore.com/docs/contributing/pull-requests/) covers everything from title conventions to the review process.
 Don't forget that ***all commits require a [sign-off](https://oss.anchore.com/docs/contributing/sign-off/)***.